-Proving that you were harmed due to the dog bite in question is crucial to the overall success of your case.
+Proving the dog bite in question harmed you is crucial to the overall success of your case.

 Take Down the Names of Witnesses

-Another important step to take after a dog attack is to gather contact information from witnesses and the dog’s owner.
-Do not worry about collecting statements; your dog bite accident lawyer in Atlanta can do that for you.
+Another important step after a dog attack is to gather contact information from witnesses and the dog’s owner.
+Do not worry about collecting statements; your dog bite accident lawyer serving Atlanta can do that for you.

 You should take photographs of the bite, the dog, and the area of the attack, if possible.
 You should also take pictures of your injuries as they heal.
 We can show these photos to the insurer and establish that you were hurt.
 They can even serve as valuable evidence at trial.

-Lastly, you should file a dangerous animal report with the local animal control agency or law enforcement, as it will create a record of what happened.
+Lastly, you should file a dangerous animal report with the local animal control agency or the Atlanta Police Department, as it will create a record of what happened.

 Children and seniors are more likely to get hurt by dogs than any other age demographic.
-In fact, studies have shown that children under age 12 are the victims in approximately half of all dog attacks every year.
+Studies have shown that children under age 12 are the victims of approximately half of all dog attacks every year.